"I've been knocked down a lot. And I've learned you can't stay down. You've got to get up."

 At the core of Enneagram Type 2 is the fundamental desire to be loved and appreciated for their care and support of others.
 Type 2s, often called "The Helpers" or "The Givers," possess an extraordinary radar for others' needs and derive profound satisfaction from fulfilling them.
 They're naturally empathetic, relationship-oriented, and often place others' wellbeing above their own.

-For Joe Biden, this Helper orientation isn't merely a political strategy—it's the authentic expression of his personality that has guided his approach to public service since he first arrived in Washington as a young senator in 1973.
+For Joe Biden, this Helper orientation wasn't merely a political strategy—it was the authentic expression of his personality that guided his approach to public service from the moment he first arrived in Washington as a young senator in 1973 until his final day in the Oval Office on January 20, 2025.

 As he once reflected: